What Is Lymphatic Drainage Massage and Does It Work?

 You can do lymphatic drainage massage with four main strokes:

-• Pump Technique: Therapists use the entire palm of the hand and upper parts of the fingers to apply circular pressure to the skin.
+- Pump technique: Use the entire palm of the hand and upper parts of the fingers to apply circular pressure to the skin.
 The pump techniques are used mostly to manipulate the lymphatic vessels in the extremities, using one or both hands.

 According to MLD practitioner Sean Riehl, all MLD techniques have to prevent lymphedema: pressure, direction, rhythm, sequence and contraindications.

-• Rhythm: Correct speed and rhythm of the strokes is important to establish a type of pump for the fluid; the initial lymphatics will be allowed to open and shut in a way that the lymph can move down the vessels.
-Also, by providing a rhythmic protocol, this will help stimulate the parasympathetic nervous system, allowing the client to further relax.
+- Rhythm: Correct speed and rhythm of the strokes are important to establish a type of pump for the fluid; the initial lymphatics will be allowed to open and shut in a way that the lymph can move down the vessels.
+Also, rhythm helps to stimulate the parasympathetic nervous system, allowing the client to further relax.

-• Sequence: The order of strokes can be vital for this treatment to work.
-Therapists should always start near the node they are draining the fluid toward, then pushing the lymph toward that node.
+- Sequence: Therapists should always start near the node they are draining the fluid toward, then pushing the lymph toward that node.
+During the treatment, the therapist will work further away from the node while still pushing the lymph fluid back toward the node.

 Caution: As always, the therapist should always keep in mind any contraindications for the session.
 The goal of MLD is to provide relief to a client, not do further harm.

 Typically, lymphatic massages are performed with you lying on your back.
 Diaphragmatic breathing is used to start and end the session, and the gentle strokes are applied with slow and rhythmic movements.
-Therapists will begin with treating the unaffected lymph nodes and regions first before areas that are noted to be congested.
+The therapist begins with treating the unaffected lymph nodes and regions first before areas that are congested.
 Each protocol involves a different number of strokes in a “working” phase of pressure down to a “resting” pressure of zero.

-Each of these strokes is performed at a level of pressure that is rather light, often described as the pressure one would use to “stroke a newborn baby’s head.”
+The pressure is often described as one would use to “stroke a newborn baby’s head.”
 The intention is to stretch the tissue beneath the skin enough to manipulate the lymphatic structures, but not enough pressure to close off the lymphatic valves or affect underlying muscular structures.
-All strokes go from the farthest point of your body to your heart, and each stroke also has both a resting and working phase and can be performed using one or both hands.

 Christy Miller, who is a licensed massage therapist and an MLD teacher in Lake Charles, Louisiana, said that it would be impossible to target only the lymph vessels or lymph nodes.